NoahHaile/ImageEditor/README.md

 # ImageEditor
 Website providing basic image processing operations.
-Setting up is a pain, however, uses two servers... php and nodejs for the backend.
-Very buggy communication in between.
+Setting up is a pain.
+It uses two servers... php and nodejs for the backend.
+Very buggy communication in between, but couldn't be helped.